Maintenance Management MCQ Multiple Choice Questions with Answers

 Brief Introduction to Maintenance Management

 When it comes to keeping a facility running smoothly and efficiently, the maintenance department is a key player.
-But what exactly is Maintenance Management?
+But what exactly is maintenance management?
 In short, it’s a system that ensures facilities are properly maintained and operated.

-Maintenance Management encompasses everything from scheduling repairs and replacements to tracking progress and performance.
+Maintenance management encompasses everything from scheduling repairs and replacements to tracking progress and performance.
 It’s an important part of any organization, small or large, public or private.

-In order for Maintenance Management to be effective, there must be clear goals established and objectives defined.
+In order for maintenance management to be effective, there must be clear goals established and objectives defined.
 This way, everyone involved knows what’s expected of them and can track their progress over time.

-Communication is also key: everyone needs to be aware of changes affecting the facility so they can take appropriate action.
+Communication is also key; everyone needs to be aware of changes affecting the facility so they can take appropriate action.
 Finally, proper equipment and resources need to be allocated so work can get done quickly and without issue.

 Maintenance Management MCQ with Answers